GorkemP/labeled-images-for-ulcerative-colitis/README.md

 --checkpoint="weights/best_ResNet18.pth.tar"
 ```

-### 2. If you want to train your model on Cross-Validation setting as described in the LIMUC paper (coming soon):
+### 2. If you want to train your model on Cross-Validation setting as described in the LIMUC paper:

 2.1 After downloading the dataset, run `generate_10_CV_folds_from_json_files.py`.
 This script will form the same folds as used in the LIMUC paper.
 ```